 How Does Testosterone Make You Hairier?

-Whenever the body's DHT levels are high, it develops more body and facial hair .
+According to the National Library of Medicine, whenever the body's DHT levels are high, it develops more body and facial hair .

 Therefore, the more testosterone you have in your body, the greater your ability to grow more hair, such as facial hair.
+This process is a fascinating aspect of human biology.

 When testosterone is synthesized (from progesterone and pregnenolone, two additional steroid hormones), it moves throughout the body, searching for specific receptors to attach to.